Articles in this section

 Updated:

-It is essential to have a well-designed landing page for your event to promote it to your audience and eventually increase website conversion.
-With the landing page builder, you can quickly create your landing page for registration without coding or manually designing it.
+It is essential to have a well-designed registration page for your event to promote it to your audience and eventually increase website conversion.
+With the registration page builder, you can quickly create your registration page for registration without coding or manually designing it.

-This guide walks you through the steps to create a landing page for your event.
-While the landing page builder can be used by anyone, folks with web designing experience can use this feature.
+This guide walks you through the steps to create a registration page for your event.
+While the registration page builder can be used by anyone, folks with web designing experience can use this feature.

 Steps: